-Move the symbol or the Imager so that the blue target pattern is centered over the symbol.
-At 2 to 3 inches, the pattern resembles an X. At 3 to 6 inches, the pattern resembles a V. It is important for the whole symbol to fall within the field of view (FOV) of the Imager.
-The field of view is what appears in ESP's Locate/Calibrate window.
+Center the target pattern on the symbol.
+At 2 to 3 inches, the pattern resembles an X. At 3 to 6 inches, the pattern resembles a V.

+Important: The entire symbol should fall within the field of view (FOV) of the imager.
+The field of view is what appears in ESP's Locate/Calibrate window in EZ Mode.